bngsudheer/ansible-role-redmine/README.md

 * redmine_sql_database_name
 * redmine_sql_database_host

 Make sure port 80 is open in your firewall.
-If you server Redmine over https make sure port 443 is open too.
+If you serve Redmine over https make sure port 443 is open too.

 Role Variables